 New York he tried his road closures, but his schedule was limited to a few blocks and lasted only 11 days.
 In a confusing explanation as to why he stepped up the effort, Mayor Bill De Blasio cited the lack of workforce.
-"We ended up hiring a lot of NYPD staff and we can't put them in right now"he said in one press conference last week.
+"We ended up employing a lot of NYPD staff and we can't put them there right now."he said in one press conference last week.

 Public transport as a vehicle of contagion deserves a separate mention: many agencies have cut the service to protect their workers, making systems less efficient.
 In some cases, the minor buses or trains they run become too crowded to allow passengers to keep their distance.
 Making walking and cycling easier and safer could relieve stress.

 Cities of the future without (or with) coronavirus

 Some cities have worked to do it, mainly with more infrastructure for cyclists.
 Bogota has added 115 kilometers of cycle paths to its already solid network.
 Berlin has accelerated the creation of a new network of cycle paths.
 Budapest it is installing temporary cycle paths on the main arteries and encouraging people who have to leave the house, both to work and to shop, to pedal instead of driving.
 The Hungarian capital may make some updates permanent, depending on how things are going.